cegea/heating_datalogger/README.md

 * Operates from 4 V to 30 V.
 #### Acconditionator.

-* The sensor operates from 4V to 30V.
-The reference voltaje I´ll fix it is 4.3V.
+* The reference voltaje for the sensor will be 4.3V.
 The reference used is TL431, it has 445,33ppm/ºC deviation for this application.

-* The LM358 can be single power supply powered.
+* The LM358 Op Amp to addapt levels to the ADC.
+It can be single power supply powered.
 It´s  major downside is the input offset of 2mV.
 The error in Celsius is 2º.
 So for this prototype I´ll allow it.
 But is a big mistake!!
 The solution would be to use an OP07(75uV input offset) or similar with virtual ground.

 #### Power supply.